Human rights in Turkey: Sexuality

+Prior to 1858, Ottoman Empire had "a lenient legal accommodation of same-sex intimacy".
+When prosecuted, the punishment was monetary fines.
+In 1858, the 1810 French Penal Code was adopted by the Ottomans, which had no penalties for same-sex intimacy that is private.
 Homosexual sexual relationships between consenting adults in private are not a crime in Turkey.
 The age of consent for both heterosexual and homosexual sex is eighteen.
 On the other hand, the criminal code has vaguely worded prohibitions on "public exhibitionism" and "offenses against public morality" that are sometimes used to discriminate against the LGBT community.
-As of 2006, Turkey neither has a law permitting homosexuals to get married, nor does it have a law against the discrimination of Turkey's LGBT community.
+As of 2006, Turkey neither has a law permitting homosexuals to get married, nor does it have a law banning discrimination against Turkey's LGBT community.
 Lambda Istanbul, an LGBT organization founded in 1996, was dissolved in May 2008 following a court decision.
 The prosecution argued that its objectives went against "the law and morality", but Human Rights Watch has criticized the decision, claiming it had been closed only on procedural grounds.
-On 28 November 2008, the Supreme Court of Appeals overturned an Istanbul court's decision ordering the closure of the lesbian, gay, bisexual, and transgender solidarity organization, Lambda Istanbul.
+The Supreme Court of Appeals overturned the closure on 28 November 2008.

 Homosexuals have the right to exemption from military service, if they so request, only if their "condition" is verified by medical and psychological tests, which often involves presenting humiliating, graphic proof of homosexuality, and anal examination.

 Discrimination against LGBT people in Turkey is widespread.
 According to a 2013 survey by the Pew Research Center, 78% of Turkish respondents believe that homosexuality is not accepted by society.

-The killing of Ebru Soykan, a prominent transgender human rights activist, on March 10, 2009, "shows a continuing climate of violence based on gender identity that authorities should urgently take steps to combat," Human Rights Watch said on 13 March 2009.
+Human Rights Watch said on 13 March 2009 that the killing of Ebru Soykan, a prominent transgender human rights activist, on 10 March "shows a continuing climate of violence based on gender identity that authorities should urgently take steps to combat".
 News reports and members of a Turkish human rights group said that an assailant stabbed and killed Ebru, 28, in her home in the center of Istanbul.
-Members of Lambda Istanbul, which works for the rights of lesbian, gay, bisexual, transgender, and transsexual (LGBTT) people, told Human Rights Watch that in the last month Ebru had asked the Prosecutor's Office for protection from the man who had beaten her on several occasions and threatened to kill her.
-Lambda Istanbul was told that a few weeks ago police detained the man but released him two hours later.
+Members of Lambda Istanbul told Human Rights Watch that in the last month Ebru had asked the Prosecutor's Office for protection from the man who had beaten her on several occasions and threatened to kill her.
+Lambda Istanbul was told that a few weeks before police had detained the man but released him two hours later.
 The same man is under police custody as the murder suspect.

 On 21 May 2008 Human Rights Watch published a 123-page report documenting a long and continuing history of violence and abuse based on sexual orientation and gender identity in Turkey.
 Human Rights Watch conducted more than 70 interviews over a three-year period, documenting how gay men and transgender people face beatings, robberies, police harassment, and the threat of murder.
 The interviews also exposed the physical and psychological violence lesbian and bisexual women and girls confront within their families.
 Human Rights Watch found that, in most cases, the response by the authorities is inadequate if not nonexistent.